venomboss985/Random-Number-Guessing-Game/README.md

   - Console app .exe
   - Possibly more...

+# Known Bugs
+  - If you choose the Settings menu, it will crash

 # Permissions
 Feel free to use my code anywhere you'd like, so long as I'm credited as "@venomboss985"